planeks/django-docker-boilerplate/README.md

 And install Docker and Docker Compose as it was described above.

-Create a new group on the host machine with `gui 1024` .
+Create a new group on the host machine with `gid 1024` .
 It will be important for allowing to setup correct non-root permissions to the volumes.

 ```bash
 $ sudo addgroup --gid 1024 django
 ```

+> NOTE.
+If you cannot use the GID 1024 for any reason, you can choose other value but edit the `Dockerfile` as well.

 And add your user to the group: